The Barn Owl Centre. A registered charity dedicated to community education, conservation and bird welfare

 Population and Protection

-• Habitat Loss: Modern farming and the urbanisation of the countryside which will effect and reduce suitable habitats, vital hunting grounds and nesting sites.
+• Habitat Loss: Modern farming and urbanisation reduce hunting grounds and nesting sites.

 The Barn Owl Centre is a registered charity dedicated to community education, conservation and bird welfare